-This Banana Bread is by far the best vegan loaf recipe I have come up with, and I have made a lot of bread!
+This Banana Bread is by far the best vegan Banana Loaf recipe I have come up with, and I have made a lot of bread!
 Eggless and made with wholemeal flour, this delicious banana bread is light, soft, and perfectly sweet.
-One of my post popular baking recipes tried successfully by many of our readers.
+One of my most popular baking recipes tried successfully by many of our readers.

 Table of Contents

 Banana bread is an all-time personal family favorite.
 When I find myself pressed for time, which happens often, I throw this quick recipe together with overripe bananas and other pantry staples.

 About 9 years ago, I started to get requests for an eggless version of the classic banana bread recipe.
 And I tried — I tried many, many times to make the absolute best eggless banana bread — and I failed at least 6 times before finally getting it right!

 Making an eggless or vegan cake or bread is always a challenge, as one wants the best texture and taste in the bread.
 I succeeded at making eggless and vegan versions, but I was never quite satisfied with the texture of the loaves.

 I tried adding vinegar, buttermilk, cornflour and so many other ingredients, but it just never came to that perfect, moist bread.
 The loaf kept ending up dry and soft, but a bit dense and even crumbly at times.

 So one day, I decided that I would simplify my ingredients list and that I would only use items that were easily available in my kitchen.